What is Ideal Gas Law?

 The ideal gas law for n mole, PV = nRT = (g/M) × RT, where g = weight in gram, M = molar mass.
-Therefore, P = dRT/M, where d = density = g/V. Therefore, from the ideal gas law formula used to find out the density of gaseous chemical elements in science from the known molar mass of the mixed gases.
+Therefore, P = dRT/M, where d = density = g/V. The ideal gas law formula used to find out the density of gases in science from the known molar mass of the mixed gases.

-Problem: The density of ammonia at 5-atmosphere pressure and 30°C temperature 3.42 gm lit-1.
+Problem: The density of ammonia at 5 atmosphere pressure and 30°C temperature 3.42 g lit-1.
 How can we calculate the molar mass of ammonia from the ideal gas equation?